FeatureBaseDB/www/content/blog/writing-a-client-library.md

 end
 ```

 Pilosa server supports HTTP requests with JSON or [protobuf](https://github.com/google/protobuf) payload for querying, and HTTP requests with JSON payload for other endpoints.
 It is usually more efficient to encode/decode protobuf payloads but JSON support is more prevalent.
-Pilosa's official client libraries all use protobuf payloads for querying, but for this client library we will use JSON payloads.
+Although  all of Pilosa's official client libraries use protobuf payloads for querying,  we will use JSON payloads for this client library.

 `Content-Type` and `Accept` are two HTTP headers which tell the Pilosa server the type of the payload for requests and responses respectively.
 Most of the endpoints of Pilosa server don't require explicitly setting those endpoints and default to `application/json` but we are going to set them anyway in case the default changes in a future release.